edurelated2021/tds-proj1/README.md

 Student id: 24ds3000100

 ## Project objective:
 For a given city, scrape details of popular Github committers and their code repositories.
-Perform analytics on the retrieved data to find interesting insgights and patterns with an aim to frame actionable recommendations.
+Perform analytics on the retrieved data to find interesting insights and patterns with an aim to frame actionable recommendations.

 ## Methodology for scraping the data
 **In summary:**
 1. Explored both the Github REST api (classic variant) as well the GraphQL variant.
 Decided to use the GraphQL variant because that would be efficient in terms of the reducing the number of calls required significantly.
-In fact, using the GraphQL variant, the entire users details data (with the required filters) can be retrieved within a minute.
+In fact, using the GraphQL variant, the entire user details data (with the required filters) can be retrieved within a minute.
 2. Performed a few basic data transformations (such as removal of special characters, converting nulls to spaces etc.) from the incoming data.
 3. Saved the two csv files and performed analysis on them.

 **Softwares/tools used:**
 1. Initial data exploration: Chrome browser (with pretty print turned on)
 2. Environment/Program: Python (Google Colab notebook) and associated Python libraries
-3. Additional tools: [Github GraphQL Explorer](https://docs.github.com/en/graphql/overview/explorer) [for performing tests with a restricted input size and then debugging the GraphQL queries], Notepad++, Libre Office
+3. Additional tools: [Github GraphQL Explorer](https://docs.github.com/en/graphql/overview/explorer) [for performing tests with a restricted input size and then debugging the GraphQL queries], Notepad++, Libre Office, Google Sheets, ChatGPT 4o mini

 **Details:**
 1. Initially, I considered using the classic variant of the GitHub Users API.
 To order to become familiar with the fields, I did a few trial runs by invoking the endpoints directly on my web browser (with Chrome's Pretty Print option turned on for easy readability).
 For the city of Chennai, found there are **423 users** with a follower count greater than **50**.